RS9977/LanguageCorrector/README.md

 https://docs.oracle.com/javase/tutorial/networking/urls/index.html

 ## Libraries
 The only library used for the checker and corrector is https://github.com/xerial/sqlite-jdbc and its dependency https://www.slf4j.org.
 These are both provided in the repo, and there is no need to download them.
+They are used for communicating with SQLite databases.

 ## Usage
 ### Web Crawler